lcbean/comp423-course-notes/docs/tutorials/go-setup.md

   "customizations": {
     "vscode": {
       "settings": {},
-      "extensions": ["ms-python.python"]
+      "extensions": ["ms-vscode.go"]
     }
-  },
-  "postCreateCommand": "go version",
   }
+}

 ```

+!!! info "What does it all mean?"

+    The ```devcontainer.json``` file defines the configuration for your development environment.
+In this file, we are specifying the following:

+    * ```name```: Descriptive name for the dev container.
+    * ```image```: Which Docker image to use, in this case, a base image from Microsoft for the latest version of a Go environment
+    * ```customizations```:  Adds useful configurations to VS Code, like installing the Go extension.
+    * ```extensions```: Installs any specified extensions automatically, in this case the official Go VSCode plugin made by the Go Team at Google

 ## Step 2: Reopen the Project in a VSCode Dev Container

 A. Use the shortcut ```Ctrl+Shift+P``` (or ```Cmd+Shift+P``` on a Mac)

-B. Starting typing "Dev Containers: Reopen in Container," and select the option when it comes up. **Note** it may take some time for the image to load.
+B. Starting typing "Dev Containers: Reopen in Container," and select the option when it comes up.
+Note that it may take some time for the image to load.

-C. Once setup is complete, close the current terminal tab (you can click the trach can icon in VSCode), open a new terminal, and try running ```go version``` to ensure the dev container is running a recent version of Go.
+C. Once setup is complete, close the current terminal tab (you can click the trash can icon in VSCode), open a new terminal, and try running ```go version``` to ensure the dev container is running a recent version of Go.

 # Write Your first Project in Go!